scgilardi/slingshot/README.md

-  When `throw+` throws a non-`Throwable` object from within a `try+` catch clause, the outermost wrapper of the caught object being processed is captured as the cause of the new throw+.
+  When `throw+` throws a non-`Throwable` object from within a `try+` catch clause, the outermost wrapper of the caught object being processed is captured as the cause of the new `throw+`.
+For cases where that is inappropriate, the cause can be explicitly specified by wrapping the `throw+` call in a `with-cause` form.

   - an optional `else` clause may appear after all `catch` clauses and before any `finally` clause.
 Its contents will be executed (for